JPWTCK/printer-gui/README.rst

 | Assuming the server runs correctly, you may configure the
 | server to run automatically on startup as a systemd service.
-| On the Raspberry Pi, copy the 'printerserver.service' file
+| On the Raspberry Pi, copy the 'printergui.service' file
 | to '/etc/systemd/system/', review the ``User``, ``Group``,
 | ``WorkingDirectory``, and ``ExecStart`` directives, and adjust
 | them if your environment differs from the defaults.
 The service reads
-| optional overrides from ``/etc/default/printerserver``; you can
+| optional overrides from ``/etc/default/printergui``; you can
 | define ``PRINTER_GUI_BIND_ADDRESS`` there to change the bind
 | address, ``PRINTER_GUI_GUNICORN_WORKERS`` to tune the worker
 | count, and ``PRINTER_GUI_ALLOWED_HOSTS`` to permit additional